progress bar

 Solution

 Allow for a third payment avenue, “Money + Miles”.
-This new workstream is perfect for those customers who want to take advantage of their current miles balance and want to use it to help them reduce the price of fares and trip add-ons, like seat upgrades.
+This new workstream is perfect for those customers who want to take

-By allowing customers to toggle on “Money + Miles” flight search results prices can be discounted by the maximum amount of miles that customers have.
+By allowing customers to toggle on “Money + Miles,” flight search results prices can be discounted by the maximum amount of miles that customers have.
 This helps promote customers to buy more flights and to use their miles more frequently.
 Finally, on the checkout screen, the customer can fine-tune the exact amount of miles they want to apply to the total price.

 Pay form